mephisto83/redquickbuilder/README.md

     - VR (not yet realized)
     - AR (not yet realized)

-Currently, the system has 3 main parts.
-Main UI, "Workers", and an "Organization process".
+Currently, the RedQuickBuilder has 3 main parts.
+Main UI(eletron.io app), "Workers"(command line), and an "Organization process"(command line).
 The workers and the organization process themselves don't use a lot of resources, but when they are working through a project they will consume a tremendous amount of resources.

 Typically, when I am running locally I have 12 processes running, and a single organization process.
 I have seen it consume up to 75gb of ram, and utilize 80% of my processor resources.
 I have a very large machine, but have definitely had my other machines just crash because of resource consumption.
-The system is capable of distributing the work across multiple machines, but I haven't been able to resolve a reliability issue that keeps cropping up.
+The system is capable of distributing the work across multiple machines, but I haven't resolved a reliability issue that keeps cropping up.
 And, I really haven't spent a lot of time trying either.

+### Progress monitoring screen
 This is a view of the Process monitoring screen.
 It gives an overview of the currently running processes and the current stage in the process.

 ![Worker Screen](presentationsrc/worker_screen.png)